 Step 3: How to Write a Request for Proposal (RFP)

 The key to writing a good Request for Proposal is to start with all the information you will need.
-Before starting make sure the goals and objectives have been agreed to by att key stakeholders.
-Then make sure all requirements have been defined.
+Before starting, make sure all key stakeholders have agreed to the goals and objectives.
+Then, make sure all requirements have been defined.
 Once both of these activities are complete you can start writing.

 - Step 1: Form Your Team: The most important step is gathering the most knowledgeable and effective team members to write the proposal.
 The key players include the Program Manager (PM), who runs the actual project if awarded, and the RFP Manager who is responsible for executing the development process.